visit-dav/visit/src/doc/python_scripting/functions.rst

   GetQueryOutputValue() -> double, tuple of doubles

 return type : double, tuple of doubles
-    GetQueryOutputValue returns a single double precision number or a tuple of double precision numbers.
+    GetQueryOutputValue returns a single double precision number, a tuple of double precision numbers, or None if an error occured.

 **Description:**